 • If we no longer need the personal data but you require the data to establish, exercise or defend a legal claim.

 If you wish us to restrict the use of your data please contact our Data Protection Officer at email@example.com

 Right to Data Portability

 In some cases you may be able to request for your information to be provided to you or to another company in a format that can be processed electronically by you or the other company.
-If you want to request this you’ll need to contact us.
+If you want to request this you will need to contact us.

 Rights Related To Automated Decision-Making

 If you would like to object to automated decision making without any individual involvement, and to the profiling of your data, please contact our Data Protection Officer at firstname.lastname@example.org

 There may be occasions where we are unable to delete the data due to our legal or regulatory obligations.
 We will however discuss this with you if you request for your information to be deleted.